Bugs5382/typedoc-plugin-default-version/README.md

-# typedoc-plugin-default-version

->
+# Typedoc Plugin Default Version

+> The ability to create a Typedoc exported site that shows all the versions of your code.
+This way users who are still using old versions to look at your API or for people to see the changes between versions.

 If you are using this plugin/NPM, please (:star:) star this repository, submit PRs, and issues.
 This way I can make sure the repositories with much usage can be maintained based on demand.

+As a plugin for TypeDoc, this brings you these Key Features:
+* It will export the current version, and add it into the designated repository and branch, and update the listing in the drop-down for selection.
+* Add a dropdown to any theme and required JS files to the project for it to show if it's new.
+* Local support to regenerate your target repository from previously published tagged versions of your code.
+* If old tags did not include any Typedoc generation, the initial prompts will ask where your final Typedoc config is, and use that if nothing is found.

+> Note: Currently, this version only supports repositories on GitHub.
+If you wish to contribute to work on repositories outside GitHub, please submit a PR.

 ## Table of Contents